hortonworks/cloudbreak/docs/index.md

 ##How it works?

-Cloudbreak launches on-demand Hadoop clusters on your favourite cloud provider in minutes.
-We have introduced 4 main notions - the core building block of the REST API.
+Cloudbreak launches on-demand Hadoop clusters on your favorite cloud provider in minutes.
+We have introduced 4 main notions - the core building blocks of the REST API.

 ###Templates

 A template gives developers and systems administrators an easy way to create and manage a collection of cloud infrastructure related resources, maintaining and updating them in an orderly and predictable fashion.
-Templates are cloud specific - and on top of the infrastructural setup they collect the information such as the used machine images, the datacenter location, instance types, SSH setup and can capture and control region-specific infrastructure variations.
+Templates are cloud specific - and on top of the infrastructural setup they collect the information such as the used machine images, the datacenter location, instance types, and can capture and control region-specific infrastructure variations.
+We support heterogenous clusters - this one Hadoop cluster can be built by combining different templates.

 A template can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).

-The infrastructure specific configuration is available under the Cloudbreak [resources](https://github.com/sequenceiq/cloudbreak/blob/master/src/main/resources/vpc-and-subnet.template).
+The infrastructure specific configuration is available under the Cloudbreak [resources](https://github.com/sequenceiq/cloudbreak/blob/master/src/main/resources/templates).
-As an example, for Amazon EC2, we use [AWS Cloudformation](http://aws.amazon.com/cloudformation/) to define the cloud infrastructure .
+As an example for Amazon EC2, we use [AWS Cloudformation](http://aws.amazon.com/cloudformation/) to define the cloud infrastructure .

 For further information please visit our [API documentation](http://docs.cloudbreak.apiary.io/#templates).